 We all have to do a better job of calling out systemic racism.
 Here are seven ways we know that it’s real.

 It’s next to impossible to build wealth without steady and rewarding employment.
-But the black unemployment rate has been consistently twice that of whites over the past 60 years, no matter what has been going on with the economy (whether it’s been up or down).
+But the Black unemployment rate has been consistently twice that of whites over the past 60 years, no matter what has been going on with the economy (whether it’s been up or down).
 Hmm, maybe higher education would help with that?
-Well, according to the data, blacks with college degrees are twice as likely to be unemployed as all other graduates.
-That may be because, as one study found, job applicants with white-sounding names get called back about 50% more of the time than applicants with black-sounding names, even when they have identical resumes.
-(This seems to be a widespread problem: even guests with distinctively black names get less positive reviews from property owners on Airbnb.)
+Well, according to the data, Black people with college degrees are twice as likely to be unemployed as all other graduates.
+That may be because, as one study found, job applicants with white-sounding names get called back about 50% more of the time than applicants with Black-sounding names, even when they have identical resumes.
+(This seems to be a widespread problem: even guests with distinctively Black names get less positive reviews from property owners on Airbnb.)

-Given this, perhaps it should not come as a surprise that even though, as we said, blacks make up 13% of the population, they represent about 40% of the prison population.
+Given this, perhaps it should not come as a surprise that even though, as we said, Black people make up 13% of the population, they represent about 40% of the prison population.
 Why is that?
-Perhaps because if a black person and a white person each commit a crime, the black person has a better chance of being arrested.
-It’s also true that, once arrested, black people are convicted more often than white people.
+Perhaps because if a Black person and a white person each commit a crime, the Black person has a better chance of being arrested.
+It’s also true that, once arrested, Black people are convicted more often than white people.
 And for many years, laws assigned much harsher sentences for using or possessing crack, for example, compared to cocaine.
-Finally, when black people are convicted, they are about 20% more likely to be sentenced to jail time, and typically see sentences 20% longer than those for whites who were convicted of similar crimes.
+Finally, when Black people are convicted, they are about 20% more likely to be sentenced to jail time, and typically see sentences 20% longer than those for whites who were convicted of similar crimes.
 And as we know, a felony conviction means, in many states, that you lose your right to vote.
 Right now in America, more than 7.4% of the adult African American population is disenfranchised (compared to 1.8% of the non-African American population).

 If you’re white, you don’t usually need to worry about being monitored by the police.
 But the day-to-day reality for African Americans is quite different.
-More than half of all young black Americans know someone, including themselves, who has been harassed by the police.
-Statistics also show that black drivers are about 30% more likely than whites to be pulled over by the police.
+More than half of all young Black Americans know someone, including themselves, who has been harassed by the police.
+Statistics also show that Black drivers are about 30% more likely than whites to be pulled over by the police.
 (So African Americans can expect to be monitored wherever they go—but did you know that they can’t even expect to safely cross the street?
-Blacks are twice as likely to die in pedestrian accidents than whites, perhaps because, according to one study, motorists are less likely to stop for blacks in the crosswalk.)
+Black people are twice as likely to die in pedestrian accidents than whites, perhaps because, according to one study, motorists are less likely to stop for Black people in the crosswalk.)
 And of course it’s well-known that Muslims are under increasing and often illegal surveillance.

 Let’s be clear: systemic racism is a corrosive and widespread problem in our society, and we all need to do a better job of confronting it—in our towns, in our neighborhoods, and in ourselves.